JOAN-IRIBURUN/joan-iriburun-portfolio/content/pages/index.md

     title: Hi!
     subtitle: Welcome to my portfolio
     text: >
-      I’m a data analyst with a proven track record in loan recovery and customer service.
-I leverage data to uncover insights, improve business processes, and drive growth.
-With expertise in statistical analysis and data visualization, I help businesses make informed, data-driven decisions.
+      I’m Joan, a Data Analyst passionate about turning data into actionable insights using Excel, Power BI, and Word.
+With a background in \[your field], I specialize in analyzing data, creating interactive dashboards, and building clear reports to help businesses make informed decisions.

+      I’m excited to continue honing my skills in data analysis and visualization to drive business growth and efficiency.
+My goal is to leverage my expertise in Excel and Power BI to contribute to data-driven strategies and deliver impactful insights.
     actions:
       - type: Button
         label: projects